 Yattendon is a ‘Values School’.
 At Yattendon, we recognise the importance of children developing a strong moral construct through British Values.
 We feel this is fundamental to children’s relationships with themselves - their self-esteem - and their relationship with others, with their community and with the environment.
 From our experience, if children have a solid foundation of core values it is likely that they will be far better prepared to meet life in modern Britain.
 From lessons and assemblies, to the way we treat each other on a daily basis in the school community, we emphasise the following values:

-Responsibility Tolerance Co-operation Humility
+Honesty Responsibility Co-operation

 In relation to ‘respect’, we feel that it is essential that this works four ways: